5 recommended OTC drugs

 • Excessive cleansing or harsh soaps (stimulate reflex sebum).

-• Occlusive products (shea butter, lanolin, coconut oil on face).
+• Occlusive products (shea butter, lanolin, coconut oil on the face).

 • Touching the face.